Last Updated on June 15, 2023 by Grow with Bovees

 Dogwood trees are a flowering tree that blooms in springtime, often coinciding with Easter.
 Dogwood trees typically stay small, only growing between 15 and 40 total feet, with small branches and a small trunk.
 The question is, when to prune dogwood trees?

-You can follow the same cutting method if you feel like the branch may still be alive.
-If the branch is completely dead, using a bypass pruning tool, you can make one solid cut right after the collar.
+You can follow the same cutting method if you feel like the limb may still be alive.
+If it is completely dead, and not so large, using an anvil pruner, you can make one solid cut right after the collar.

 When to Prune a Dogwood Tree